Lists all DfT guidance about using and downloading TEMPro software.

 - by bus

-Users should note, however, that TEMPro trip ends by mode are based on average rates over a wide area and do not necessarily take into account the accessibility of each zone by each transport mode.
+Users should note, however, that TEMPro trip ends by mode are based on average rates over a wide area.
+They do not necessarily take into account the accessibility of each zone by each transport mode.

 Analysis of the data can be any combination of: